 function withdrawFunds(uint256 amount) public nonReentrant {

-//Checks - This line checks if the user has sufficient balancer to withdraw the specified amount;
+//Checks - Ensure the sender has sufficient balance to withdraw the specified amount;

 require(balances[msg.sender] >= amount, "Insufficient balance");

-// Effects - this line updates the state by reducing the balance of the user.
+// Effects - this line updates the state by reducing the balance of the user, substact the specified amount.

 balances[msg.sender] -= amount;

-// Interactions - This line transfers the specified amount to the user.
+// Interactions - Transfers the specified amount of Ether to the sender .

 payable(msg.sender).transfer(amount);